ThKrypt/QualCoder/12-Imports-and-exports.md

 When you click on the OK button, the cases and their attributes will be added.
 The qualitative column will be converted to a file which will be named with the column name plus the current date and time.
 Each respondent's row will be prepended with [the unique id] so that you can identify each respondent.
 Also, the text for each respondent will be automatically linked to the corresponding case.

+# Bibliography import
+Import a bibliography.
+This must be in RIS formatted plain text.
+The file can have endings of .txt or .ris

+In the menu,go to Project > Import > Import > Import references in RIS format.

+Select the file.

+The Action Log tab will show how many references were imported.

+Once imported, go to the menu: Files and Cases > Manage references.

+In here you can link (and unlink) references to files.
+You can manually edit an imported reference.
+You can delete a reference.

 # Help - Special Functions

 ## Dynamic update text content